 Best Forward-Facing Harness-to-Booster Seats

-We love the e3 Side Impact Protection on the Evenflo, which coincidentally makes for a super cushy seat.
-It also has dual integrated cup-holders, a one-position recline, temperature regulating fabric, and even tiny buckle pockets (so convenient!) to hold your buckles to the side while your kiddo climbs into the seat (looove that!).
+We like the e3 Side Impact Protection on some Evenflos, which coincidentally makes for a super cushy seat.
+The Evolve also has dual integrated cup-holders, a one-position recline, temperature regulating fabric, and even tiny buckle pockets (so convenient!) to hold your buckles to the side while your kiddo climbs into the seat (looove that!).

 With the Nautilus, your child can stay harnessed forward-facing for up to 65 lbs (good for special needs kids), in a high back booster up to 100 lbs, and in a backless booster up to 120 lbs.
 The Nautilus is steel reinforced, and it has an integrated cupholder and a storage compartment.

-All Nautiluses (Nautilii?) feature a no-rethread harness (easy to adjust the height of the shoulder straps) AND a 3rd crotch buckle position to give more space for bigger-little boys to be… a little more comfy in that general area 😉 The Nautilii (except for the Target one) all have “fuss free harness storage”, which are these little pockets where you put the buckle tongues to keep the harness out of the way when putting your kid in.
+All Nautiluses (Nautilii?) feature a no-rethread harness (easy to adjust the height of the shoulder straps) AND a 3rd crotch buckle position to give more space for bigger-little boys to be… a little more comfy in that general area 😉 The Nautilii all have “fuss free harness storage”, which are these little pockets where you put the buckle tongues to keep the harness out of the way when putting your kid in.
 LOVE THOSE!

 For those who love their Chicco newborn and convertible seats, we’ve got good news: Chicco now makes a forward facing car seat!
-The MyFit Harness + Booster seat fits kids from 24-100 lbs (up to 65 lbs in harness mode, and then up to 100 lbs in seatbelt mode).
-The MyFit features a steel-reinforced frame with two layers of foam protection.
-As with their other seats, the Chicco is super parent-friendly and easy to use.
-It has a no-rethread design for easy height adjustments, the easiest ever premium LATCH connectors that practically tighten themselves, and their signature LockSure system, which makes it easy to install the seat snugly with the seatbelt.
+The Chicco MyFit fits kids from 25-100 lbs (up to 65 lbs in harness mode, and then up to 100 lbs in seatbelt mode).
+It has a steel-reinforced frame with two layers of foam protection.

 The seat is very well-padded for your kid’s comfort, and it also has 4 recline positions- which is rare in a forward facing seat.
 It comes with two cupholders and a one-pull harness tightener for easy adjustments.
 As with Chicco’s other seats, parents are really digging the Chicco MyFit.